An Extension of Fast Iterative Shrinkage-thresholding to Riemannian Optimization for Sparse Principal Component Analysis: Numerical Experiments

 For the synthetic data, because there exists a ground truth, it is favorable to present the principal components returned by the PCA and that returned by the Riemannian proximal methods for the sparse PCA formulation, see Figure~\ref{figure4} (only the principal components obtained from AManPG-D are reported as a representative).
 The figure clearly shows that the latter one is more likely to capture the sparse structure of the loading vector.

-We have also compared AManPG-D and the GPower with $l_1$ and $l_0$ norms (designed for a different sparse PCA model, see \cite{JoNeRiSe2010a}) with various sparsity levels.
+We have also compared AManPG-D and the GPower with $l_1$ and $l_0$ norms (designed for a different sparse PCA model, see the work of Journ\'ee \cite{JoNeRiSe2010a}) with various sparsity levels.
 The results are presented in Figures~\ref{figure1}, \ref{figure2} and \ref{figure3} for the random data, the real DNA data and the synthetic data, respectively.
 We can see that AManPG-D for \eqref{eq:sparsePCA} produces an orthonormal loading matrix while does not lose much variance compared with GPower.

 \whcommsec{[Conjuncture: In Figures~\ref{figure1},~\ref{figure2}, and~\ref{figure3}, I think the fact that increasing the sparsity reduces the variance less significantly implies that the extracting the principal components is easier.
 Therefore, probably the optimization is also easier. ]}{} \kwcomm{[Have done nothing about this point]}{} \whcommsec{[Just a remark for myself.
 No need to do anything.]}{}